 Warning: DC Universe may also check your bank details, and if those aren't linked to a US bank you may be denied access even with a VPN, which makes things much trickier unless you happen to have a US bank account or know someone that does.
 There's sadly no easy way around this that we're aware of.
 Of course this won't be a problem if you're a US user who has an account and just wants to watch while in another country - if that's you, a VPN is all you need.

 Remember that you'll need to keep using the VPN every time that you want to use the service, and will need to make sure that you have it installed on whichever device you use to stream - so if you want to watch from the iOS app, you'll need to install your chosen VPN on your iPad or iPhone too.

 Finally, it's worth noting that as with any attempt to get around geo-locking for a streaming service, this will be against DC Universe's terms and conditions.
 It's not illegal on your part, but the company would have the right to revoke your account, or could simply block your access if you get caught, so proceed with caution.

 If you're going to pay $7.99 plus the cost of a VPN, you'll want to make sure you're getting your money's worth.
 And while DC Universe has some great stuff from DC's back catalogue of TV shows, movies, and comics, it's probably the new exclusives that are the biggest draw, as those are the things that you absolutely need DC Universe in order to watch.

-That's the only show premiering in 2018, but there is more to come, with Young Justice: Outsiders, Doom Patrol, Swamp Thing, Stargirl, and Harley Quinn all due to follow in 2019.
-These are set to form a new shared universe, with some characters from the later shows expected to be introduced during season one of Titans.
+There is more to come, with Young Justice: Outsiders already begun, and Stargirl and Harley Quinn due to follow in 2020.
+These are forming a new shared universe, with some characters from the later shows getting introduced during Titans and Doom Patrol.